ceoche/soapui-raml-plugin/README.md

 /soapui
    /bin
       /ext
+         snakeyaml-1.13.jar (from the raml plugin)
-         yamlbeans-1.06.jar (from the raml plugin)
+         raml-parser-0.9-SNAPSHOT.jar (from the raml plugin)
          swagger4j-1.0-beta2.jar  (from the swagger plugin)
          Javax.json.1.0-b06.jar  (from the swagger plugin)
       /plugins
-         soapui-raml-plugin-0.1-plugin.jar  (from the raml plugin)
+         soapui-raml-plugin-0.2-plugin.jar  (from the raml plugin)
          soapui-swagger-plugin-0.3-plugin.jar (from the swagger plugin)
 ```